Looking for something more lightweight? Little Tagger just launched on the Mac App Store. ➔ Learn more!

 Finally, your tags can be put in order by sorting and categorising them into logical groups. (coming back soon)

 Create new Finder tags easily from within the app without having to go to Finder. (coming back soon)

 The app uses Apple's latest APIs and adheres to best practices like App Sandbox.

 Fully compatible with macOS Big Sur, Catalina and Mojave.

 TAGGY TAGGER is developed by Dennis Schäfer, an indie developer from Germany and founder of innovation design consultancy Fox+Rabbit Innovation Design.

-He came up with the idea for the app while becoming frustrated using Finder tags on macOS.
 He occasionally publishes articles about his work and interests in his publication Creating the Unimagined on Medium.